grscheller/scheller-linux-archive/toolingLogs/JupiterNotebookLog.md

 computer from the console and access it with a less powerful one over the network.
 Also want to look into the OpenGL client.

-Factoid, after shutting everything down, left in the directory I ran the the server the following:
+Factoid, after shutting everything down, I was left in the directory I ran the server and found the following:

 ```
    $ file Untitled.ipynb